SharePoint/sp-dev-docs/docs/solution-guidance/Sandbox-Solution-Transformation-Guidance-WebParts.md

 ---
 title: Sandbox solution transformation guidance - web parts
-description: Learn about the options and strategies of converting existing functionality to SharePoint Add-in model or alternative solutions. ms.date: 5/4/2018
+description: Learn about the options and strategies of converting existing functionality to the SharePoint Add-in model or alternative solutions. ms.date: 5/7/2018
 ---

 # Sandbox solution transformation guidance - web parts